onap/policy-parent/docs/development/devtools/clamp-dcae.rst

 - The subscription configuration for PMSH microservice from the TOSCA definitions are updated in the Consul server.
 The configuration can be verified on the Consul server UI `http://<CONSUL-SERVER_IP>/ui/#/dc1/kv/`

-- The overall state of the Control Loop is changed to "PASSIVE" in the Policy Gui.
+- The overall state of the Automation Composition is changed to "PASSIVE" in the Policy Gui.

 .. image:: images/cl-create.png

 Undeployment of DCAE microservice (PMSH):
 -----------------------------------------
-The Control Loop state is changed from "PASSIVE" to "UNINITIALISED" from the Policy Gui.
+The Automation Composition state is changed from "PASSIVE" to "UNINITIALISED" from the Policy Gui.

 .. image:: images/cl-uninitialise.png